doridori/doridori.github.io/_posts/2016-08-16-Android-adb-shell-perms.md

 Where `10089` is the UID of the application that issues the shell command.

-From the above we can see that the GID permissions are not infact identicle, and that the users are also differnt!
+From the above we can see that the GID permissions are not in fact identical, and that the users are also different!

 One obvious example of this is that the `adb shell` has GID `3003` which is

 `#define AID_INET          3003  /* can create AF_INET and AF_INET6 sockets */`

-so by default it will effectivly have the `INTERNET` permission.
+so by default it will effectively have the `INTERNET` permission.

 It would be interesting to know what the os resources the `shell` user has access to.
 I imagine this can be found by a simple command on a rooted / emulated device.

 ## Last Word

-I found this an interesting poke around kernal permissions (a sentence I never thought I would say!) so thought I would share.
+I found this an interesting poke around kernel permissions (a sentence I never thought I would say!) so thought I would share.
 If you see anything incorrect here please let me know.

 ## Appendix: ro.*